RaoufAzaza/Multi-Format-Data-RAG-App-/README.md

 ```
 streamlit run app.py
 ```

-Contributing
+Contributing:

 Contributions are welcome!
 If you'd like to improve the project, feel free to fork the repository and create a pull request.
 Here's how you can contribute:

-Fork the repository.
-Create a new branch for your changes.
-Make your changes and test them.
-Submit a pull request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+Acknowledgments:

 Together AI for providing the powerful API that powers the application.
 Streamlit for creating an easy-to-use platform for building interactive apps.
 Pandas and HuggingFace for their great libraries that simplify data handling and search functionality.

-Contact
+Contact:

 For any questions or inquiries, feel free to contact me:
 Email: raouf.azaza98@gmail.com
 GitHub: RaoufAzaza